 1956: Back in Haiti.

-1958: Graham Greene visits Cuba Becomes a Director of the publishing firm The Bodley Head.
+1958: Greene visits Cuba and becomes a director of the publishing firm The Bodley Head.

-1961: Made an Honorary Associate of the American Institute of Arts and Letters.
+1961: Greene is made an Honorary Associate of the American Institute of Arts and Letters.
 Visits Tunis and Russia.

-1962: Given an Honorary Degree by Cambridge University.
+1962: He is given an Honorary Degree by Cambridge University.

-1963: Becomes an Honorary Fellow of his old college, Balliol, Oxford.
+1963: He becomes an Honorary Fellow of his old college, Balliol, Oxford.
 Visits Cuba and Haiti again, Goa and also East Berlin.

 1965: Visits the Dominican Republic.

-1966: Settles in Antibes, France, where he was to live for the rest of his life.
+1966: He settles in Antibes, France, where he is to live for the rest of his life.

-1967: Graham Greene awarded an Honorary degree by the University of Edinburgh.
+1967: Greene is awarded an Honorary degree by the University of Edinburgh.
 Visits Israel for “The Sunday Times” and Sierra Leone and Dahomey.

-1968: Wins the Shakespeare Prize in Hamburg.
+1968: He wins the Shakespeare Prize in Hamburg.
 Visits Istanbul.

-1969: Awarded the Chevalier de la Legion d’Honneur by the French Government.
-Visits Paraguay, Argentina and Czechoslovakia.
+1969: Greene is awarded the Chevalier de la Legion d’Honneur by the French Government.
+He visits Paraguay, Argentina and Czechoslovakia.

-1978: Becomes an honorary citizen of Anacapri on the Island of Capri, Italy.
-Visits Belize and Ulster.
+1978: He becomes an honorary citizen of Anacapri on the Island of Capri, Italy.
+He also visits Belize and Ulster.

-1979: Given an Honorary Degree by Oxford University.
+1979: He is given an Honorary Degree by Oxford University.

-1980: Awarded the John Dos Passos Prize by the City of Madrid.
+1980: He is awarded the John Dos Passos Prize by the City of Madrid.
 Visits Panama and Nicaragua.

-1982: Wrote the pamphlet “J’ Accuse” which brought about an altercation with the city authorities in Nice.
+1982: Greene writes the pamphlet “J’ Accuse” which starts an altercation with the city authorities in Nice.

-1983: Awarded the Grand Cross of the Order of Vasco Nunez de Balboa in Panama.
+1983: He is awarded the Grand Cross of the Order of Vasco Nunez de Balboa in Panama.

-1984: Becomes a Companion of Literature at the Royal Society of Literature in London and Commandeur des Arts et des Lettres in France.
+1984: He becomes a Companion of Literature at the Royal Society of Literature in London and Commandeur des Arts et des Lettres in France.

 1932: “Stamboul Train”.